-Welcome to the Resy Lineup, your regular fix of recommendations on what to eat, drink, and see — updated on a bi-weekly basis.
+Welcome to the Resy Lineup, your regular fix of socially-distanced recommendations on what to eat, drink, and see at home — updated on a bi-weekly basis.

 Week of October 12

 The Event Invite

 The restaurant industry isn’t out of the woods by a long shot, but it’s encouraging to see some of lockdown’s grafters doing exciting things.
 First up: Sustainable fine diner Fallow, who are collaborating with Valentine Warner on a one-off autumnal dinner paired to gin cocktails from Northumberland-based Hepple spirits.
 Meanwhile in Whitechapel, cult favourites Rita’s and Manteca are teaming up for a triple collaboration at Townsend that all the cool kids will be at.
 Expect superlative hand-rolled pastas, lots of natty wine, and plenty of creative flourishes from Rita’s main man Gabriel Pryce.

 It’s London Cocktail Month, so, unsurprisingly, it’s a great time to sip some delicious cocktails.
 Top of your list should be the excellent Tayēr + Elementary near Old Street for ultra-creative, cutting edge cocktails.
 They’re offering paired cocktail and food tasting menus that change weekly to focus on a single spirit through the month; first up, Moët + Veuve Clicquot, followed by Ardberg Single Malt, finishing with Eminente Rum.